Trump stiffed his alleged co-conspirators, whose false claims brought in $250 million

 Federal Election Commission records show that Eastman didn't directly receive a single reimbursement from Trump's campaign, despite that agreement.

 Shortly after Jan.
 6, 2021, Eastman requested payment "for services rendered," according to Morgan's testimony to the select committee.
-Though Morgan did not recall how much Eastman asked for, the "understanding the services requested was for the totality of all the work he'd done for the campaign."
+Though Morgan did not recall how much Eastman asked for, he said his understanding was that "the services requested was for the totality of all the work he'd done for the campaign."

 FEC records show that no payments were ever made by any of Trump's committees to Eastman.